espressif/esp-va-sdk/README-Dialogflow.md

 * The Assistant's language can be changed by setting an appropriate code string va_cfg->device_config.device_language in app_main.c.
 List of valid code strings can be found [here](https://dialogflow.com/docs/reference/language).

 NOTE:
-> Once a multi-turn conversation is in-progress you do not need to press "Rec" button or say wakeword for every turn.
+> Once a multi-turn conversation is in-progress you do not need to press "Rec" button for every turn.